cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### Olivier Michel [Cyberbotics] 11/24/2020 16:54:31
 Sounds good.

-##### jmarsik 11/24/2020 18:09:48
-Ok so I can have a receiver on my simulated robot with radio type and a supervisor robot with emitter.
-The supervisor code will compute sensor values and emit them.
-Then in the ROS controller (we are using an extern controller approach) I will read received data and publish them on ROS topics.
-Sounds perfect!

 ##### Simon Steinmann [Moderator] 11/24/2020 18:10:24
 `@jmarsik` your ROS controller can be a supervisor. makes it easier

-##### jmarsik 11/24/2020 18:11:37
-Yeah, that is also a possibility.

 ##### coelhogi 11/24/2020 18:25:13
 Hello!
 I am working on a controller for my robot in Webots.
 Is there anyone that knows how to code and knows the Webots controller so that we could talk and help me?
 I started a code in C++ but I would like to know how it is properly done because  I used 'while' but it seems not to be what I want to do.